SivaAdithya10/idfc-fame-5/README.md

     The application will be available at http://127.0.0.1:8000/.

+    A new endpoint `/transactions` has been added, accessible at http://127.0.0.1:8000/transactions.

 ## Frontend (React)

 The frontend is a React application built with Vite.
 The source files are located in the `react_frontend` directory.